Prairie Goldenrod

 Maintenance

-Will spread less with reduced access to water.
+An under-utilized species that grows shorter and tends to spread less than the more common tall goldenrod.
 Works well in a low wildflower meadow, a sunny garden, or as a cut flower.
-Propagation: Seed.
+Propagation: seed.

 Comments